-As the University of Leeds aims to increase international student numbers while simultaneously improving the student education experience, more attention needs to be given to the realities of the listening experience for NNS international students, their impacts on teaching and learning, and the support the University provides to both students and subject lecturers.
+The University of Leeds aims to increase international student numbers while simultaneously giving increasing attention to improving student education experience.
+However, to reconcile these two objectives more attention needs to be given to the realities of the listening experience for international students with English as a second language (L2) students, their impacts on teaching and learning, and the support the University provides both students and subject lecturers.

 - 30% of students surveyed in semester 1 expressed that they faced challenges in listening in lectures (understanding ‘some’ or ‘very little’ of a typical semester 1 lecture) but qualitative data from case studies and focus groups suggest that this is a transitionary experience for many students and continued exposure to English improves comprehension.

 - Quantitative and qualitative data from focus groups and interviews suggest a clear link between students’ levels of exposure to English pre-arrival and confidence in listening ability.

 - Accent variation, speed of speech and content clarity were identified as common challenges to listening comprehension by many students.

 - Tutors surveyed saw listening as almost as important as reading and writing in students’ academic success but only around half of tutors felt confident that L2 international students were able to fully/mostly comprehend in lectures and seminars.

 - A majority of tutors surveyed believed that more continuing professional development (CPD) on how to teach cohorts that include L2 students would be helpful.

 - A proportion of L2 international student experience a period of transition in academic listening and understanding natural language spoken at speed and could benefit from resources to support this transition.

 - Tutors surveyed expressed an appetite for more professional development support in how to effectively teach cohorts which have linguistic diversity.